batosai/adonis-mcp/tests/README.md

 - ✅ Tests for `initialize` - MCP server initialization
 - ✅ Tests for `list_tools` - Tool listing with pagination
 - ✅ Tests for `call_tool` - Tool calls (error handling)
+- ✅ Tests for `list_resources` - Resource listing with pagination
+- ✅ Tests for `read_resource` - Resource reading (text and blob)
+- ✅ Tests for `list_prompts` - Prompt listing with pagination
+- ✅ Tests for `get_prompt` - Prompt retrieval with arguments
+- ✅ Tests for `ping` - Ping method
 - ✅ Tests for `Server` - Main server class
 - ✅ Tests for `ServerContext` - Server context
 - ✅ Tests for `CursorPaginator` - Cursor pagination